jkpld/SDC_ND_T3P1_Path_Planning/README.md

 ## Overview
 In this project, I implemented the method outlined in the paper "Optimal Trajectory Generation for Dynamic Street Scenarios in the Frenet Frame" by Moritz Werling, Julius Ziegler, Soren Kammel, and Sebastian Thrun, (2010).
 This method will be discussed below.

 I first, created a simulator in Matlab to develop the code.
 The simulator allows for reproducible scene construction, which greatly eases testing.
 Using matlab I created the trajectory generation and behavioral planning modules, along with a reactive layer module.

-The matlab code was then ported over to c++, and in the end, I only used the reactive layer to pass the project, without having to implement the behavioral planning module.
+The matlab code was then ported over to c++.

 More detailed methods are described below and a description of the code is provided at the bottom.

 ### Result
-The car successfully drives without incident (observed for ~30 min), though, since it is only using the reactive layer, it is sometimes a bit reckless.
+The car successfully drives without incident.

 ![Alt Text](/images/IMG_3406.JPG)